Swapnil-Thavare/AI-Mock-Interview-Platform/README.md

 ### 3. Backend setup

-Create and activate a Python virtual environment, then install dependencies.
+Create and activate a Python virtual environment, then install dependencies:

 ```bash
 cd backend